 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Pithampur air is currently 4.4 times above the WHO annual air quality guideline value
+PM2.5 concentration in Rohtak is currently 6.3 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|